-Be it implementing lean strategies, enhancing the workforce's skill sets or systemizing the supply chain - manufacturers are always looking for ways to improve and become more successful in the competitive manufacturing environment.
+Be it implementing lean strategies, enhancing the workforce's skill sets or systematizing the supply chain, manufacturers are always looking for ways to improve and become more successful in the competitive manufacturing environment.
 The pursuit of continuous improvement can lead North American manufacturers to boost operational efficiency, but it can also be risky if companies don't take the right approach.

 According to an article by continuous improvement expert Eric Bigelow in Industry Week, the best way manufacturers can advance their companies is by picturing the entire process of bringing products to market.
 Often, manufacturing executives only look at an end result or the solution to a major problem rather than what it took to get there.
 According to Bigelow, attempting continuous improvement requires manufacturers to alter how they look at the complete manufacturing process.

-Manufacturing Digital suggested taking stock of what components of the manufacturing process can be removed without sacrificing quality or efficiency.
+One methodology would be to take stock of what components of the manufacturing process can be removed without sacrificing quality or efficiency.
 This is known as sorting, a type of Lean manufacturing principle, that can help the business create more productive workflows.

-Yet creating and implementing a continuous improvement system can be difficult for even the most innovative companies.
+Creating and implementing a continuous improvement system can be difficult for even the most innovative companies.
 Leaning the fabrication and assembly aspects of the business can only provide so much cost savings.
 With labor and supply chains accounting for a significant portion of a manufacturer's expenses, leaning these areas is also essential for continuous improvement.
 Successfully optimizing these areas of the business often relies on offshoring the production process to a destination with the most benefits.